Siege of Mecca (692): Aftermath

 Ibn al-Zubayr rebuilt the Ka'ba, incorporating the hatīm into it.

-Hajjaj restored it to the pre-Zubayrid plan, which persists to this day.
+Al-Hajjaj restored it to the pre-Zubayrid plan, which persists to this day.

 Ibn al-Zubayr's death marked the end of the civil war, and the Caliphate was united under Umayyad leadership.
 The year was called the "Year of Unity".
-Hajjaj was appointed governor of the Hejaz, Yemen (southwestern Arabia) and the Yamama (central Arabia).
+Al-Hajjaj was appointed governor of the Hejaz, Yemen (southwestern Arabia) and Al-Yamama (central Arabia).

 The Ka'ba, which had been damaged by the bombardment—several walls had been cracked by catapult stones—was rebuilt.
 The original building from the time of Muhammad had been damaged by fire during the previous siege of the city in 683.
 Ibn al-Zubayr had rebuilt it, changing the design.
 He altered the square plan to a rectangular one to include the hatīm, following a tradition that Muhammad had wished to do so.
 He also added an additional doorway to the building; the original had only one.
-On the orders of Abd al-Malik, Hajjaj demolished the Ka'ba and rebuilt it to its original plan from Muhammad's time.
+On the orders of Abd al-Malik, al-Hajjaj demolished the Ka'ba and rebuilt it to its original plan from Muhammad's time.
 The Ka'ba survives in this form to date.

-According to Baladhuri, Abd al-Malik regretted his instructions to Hajjaj later in his life, and wished he had left the Ka'ba in the form in which it had been rebuilt by Ibn al-Zubayr.
+According to Al-Baladhuri, Abd al-Malik regretted his instructions to al-Hajjaj later in his life, and wished he had left the Ka'ba in the form in which it had been rebuilt by Ibn al-Zubayr.
 He had been shocked by the burning of the Ka'ba during the 683 siege.
 The bombardment and subsequent demolition of the Ka'ba on his orders damaged his reputation, and contributed to the anti-Umayyad sentiment in the Muslim historical tradition.
 Nevertheless, supporters of the Umayyads applauded the restoration.
 A contemporary poet wrote:

 "You restored the house of God as it was at the time of the Prophet, you corrected what the sons of al-Zubair had corrupted."